Biden OKs release of 1 million barrels of oil a day from reserve, calls for supply boost - NewsBreak

 “Increasing domestic energy production is an important part of our effort to sustain sanctions on the Russian economy and we urge you to increase U.S. energy independence and decrease inflationary pressures at the pump.”

-The House members who signed the letter include Democrats David Scott of Atlanta, as well as Angie Craig of Minnesota, Cynthia Axne of Iowa, Mark Pocan and Ron Kind of Wisconsin, Tim Ryan of Ohio, Dan Kildee and Elissa Slotkin of Michigan, and Republicans Adrian Smith and Don Bacon of Nebraska, Mariannette Miller-Meeks and Randy Feenstra of Iowa, Michelle Fischbach of Minnesota, Blaine Luetkemeyer and Vicky Hartzler of Missouri and Tracey Mann and Jake LaTurner of Kansas.
+The House members who signed the letter include Democrats Angie Craig of Minnesota, Cynthia Axne of Iowa, Mark Pocan and Ron Kind of Wisconsin, Tim Ryan of Ohio, David Scott of Georgia, Dan Kildee and Elissa Slotkin of Michigan, and Republicans Adrian Smith and Don Bacon of Nebraska, Mariannette Miller-Meeks and Randy Feenstra of Iowa, Michelle Fischbach of Minnesota, Blaine Luetkemeyer and Vicky Hartzler of Missouri, and Tracey Mann and Jake LaTurner of Kansas.

-The post Biden OKs release of 1 million barrels of oil a day from reserve, calls for supply boost appeared first on Georgia Recorder .
+The post Biden OKs release of 1 million barrels of oil a day from reserve, calls for supply boost appeared first on Kansas Reflector .

 Comments / 0